DDOT provides approval and funding for transit services for select schools within the District.

 The District of Columbia is committed to reducing the negative impacts of traffic and to ensuring the overall safety and livability of residential neighborhoods.

 DDOT's standard is to investigate the problem within 48 hours of the time it is reported.

 Street repairs can include damage or wear-and-tear to roadways in the District.

-Starting in spring and continuing through the fall DDOT performs annual routine street maintenance work to keep the District’s roadways as close as possible to newly constructed condition.
+DDOT performs annual routine street maintenance to keep the District’s roadways as close as possible to newly constructed condition.

-The following listing of suspended streets are those streets that have recently been restored or repaved.
+See a list of streets that have recently been restored or repaved.

 The following pages include directions to several neighborhoods, major attractions, nearest Metrorail stops (METRO) and available parking for motorcoaches in Washington, DC.

 The District Department of Transportation (DDOT) is committed to improving the quality of life in our neighborhoods and addressing traffic-related safety issues throughout the city.